Tide vs Starling: comparing business bank accounts

 |Fee for Direct Debits||20p each||Free|

-Firstly, it’s free to open a Tide account and there’s no monthly fee for the entry-level business account.
+It’s free to open a Tide account and there’s no monthly fee for our entry-level business account.
 There are also no transaction fees to transfer money between Tide accounts.
-Transfers in or out of your account cost 20p.
-International transfers will be coming soon for Tide accounts.
+Transfers in or out of your Tide account cost 20p.

-Like Tide, there is also no monthly fee with a Starling business account.
-Starling won’t make charges for electronic payments (such as direct debits and standing orders), or for domestic transfers and cheque deposits.
-When it comes to going abroad, neither Tide nor Starling makes any charge for overseas spending.
+There is also no monthly fee for a Starling business account.
+Starling won’t charge for electronic payments (such as direct debits and standing orders), or for domestic transfers and cheque deposits.

 Starling Business Toolkit

-Both Tide and Starling offer paid add-ons or bundles which provide extra features to complement your account.
-Starling offers The Business Toolkit for a charge of £7 per month, including VAT.
-This provides additional functionality, including the ability to create, send and match invoices electronically, as well as a facility to upload receipts from the app.
-The Business Toolkit will also automatically categorise your expenses too, as well as calculate an estimate of your self-employed tax return using cash accounting.
+The Business Toolkit will also automatically categorise your expenses, and calculate an estimate of your self-employed tax return using cash accounting.
 You can also record VAT on your transactions and connect to HMRC to submit your returns.

 Tide Invoice Assistant